rickys93/superhero-app/api/README.md

 # superhero Rankings App Server
 The superhero Rankings App is a web application that consists of both a frontend and a backend.
 The backend is responsible for processing requests and serving data to the frontend, while the frontend is responsible for rendering the user interface.

 The server is built using Node.js and Express, a popular framework for building web applications.
-The server communicates with a PostgreSQL database, where all superheros data is stored.
+The server communicates with a PostgreSQL database, where all superheroes data is stored.

 ## Installing Required Libraries
 To install the required libraries, follow these steps: